 In years past, it was almost unheard of to trick-or-treat on any day other than October 31st.

 Let’s take a look at both sides of the argument, then I'll talk about how parents can deal with this problem while still keeping their sanity.

 - Allows children to enjoy the event to the fullest, since they're only young once.
 Because Halloween comes around only once a year, those in favor of changing the day want to have the children enjoy the event to the fullest and trick or treat as much as possible.
 If a big snowstorm – or worse, an ice storm – comes into town, children may literally be snowed in at home.
 They may be limited to trick-or-treating just one or two houses away.

 - Safety of walkers.
 Changing the trick-or-treat date for Halloween can help keep walkers safe.
 Many families bring strollers or wagons trick-or-treating, and excessively wet or snowy weather can pose safety problems for those.
 Likewise, it's harder for pedestrians crossing the road to maintain visibility to drivers in rainy weather.
-In the case of unusually high traffic patterns, some cities feel that it’s better to play it safe – each Halloween, there are traffic accidents causing harm to child pedestrian trick-or-treaters.
+In the case of unusually high traffic patterns even in good weather, each Halloween there are traffic accidents causing harm to child pedestrian trick-or-treaters.
 High traffic volumes due to concerts drawing a large out-of-town crowd compounds the problem further: more traffic, and more people coming in from other areas who are not familiar with the local roads or directions putting local kids at risk.

-Those in favor of keeping trick-or-treating to October 31st even in inclement weather feel that it’s unnecessary to move the date of a festival like Halloween.
-They say that parents simply need to use good judgment about how long or how far away the child can go for trick-or-treating.
+- Other dates such as Thanksgiving are not moved for reasons of weather, and this is a normal part of life.
+Parents simply need to use good judgment about how long or how far away the child can go for trick-or-treating.
 If the weather is severe, so be it – that happens some years.
 That is the case for certain other holidays, and no-one talks about moving Thanksgiving!